EliasObeid9-02/VocaLinux/doc/sections_en/chapter_3.typ

 === #en([Translation and Vocabulary Mapping])

 #en_std([
   The first stage of interpretation is managed by the `Translator` class.
 It operates on a predefined vocabulary of keywords that map spoken words to their intended text representation.
-This vocabulary is organized into several categories.
+This vocabulary is organized into several categories.o
 ])

 ==== #en([Recognized Vocabulary])